CEED/libCEED/examples/navier-stokes/index.rst

 - Explicit time-stepping method

-    The follwoing explicit formulation is solved with the adaptive Runge-Kutta-Fehlberg (RKF4-5) method by default (any explicit time-stepping scheme avaialble in PETSc can be chosen at runtime)
+    The following explicit formulation is solved with the adaptive Runge-Kutta-Fehlberg (RKF4-5) method by default (any explicit time-stepping scheme available in PETSc can be chosen at runtime)

     .. math::
        \boldsymbol{q}_N^{n+1} = \boldsymbol{q}_N^n + \Delta t \sum_{i=1}^{s} b_i k_i \, ,